-The government-wide focus is on the sustainability of the District Attorney as an entity and the changes in the District Attorney's net assets resulting from current year's activities.
-The statement of net assets incorporates long-term assets and receivables as well as long-term debt and obligations.
-The District Attorney's net assets are reported in three parts - invested in capital assets net of related debt, if any, restricted net assets (none held at June 30, 2012), and unrestricted net assets.
+The government-wide focus is on the sustainability of the District Attorney as an entity and the changes in the District Attorney's net position resulting from current year's activities.
+The statement of net position incorporates long-term assets and receivables as well as long-term debt and obligations.
+The District Attorney's net position is reported in three parts - invested in capital assets net of related debt and deferred inflows of resources, if any, restricted net position (none at June 30, 2013), and unrestricted net position.